 Biketown might do the same.
 First expanding their bikeshare program into North Portland, then providing bike stations with free WiFi.
 Revenue-producing, inexpensive LTE broadband could also be provided for the community from these stations, perhaps operated by community non-profit.
 Public infrastructure could be traded for free bandwidth.
 Lowering costs.
 Benefiting everyone.

 THE BOTTOM LINE:

 1. Gigabit LTE without carriers is happening.
 It’s similar to WiFi.
 Free spectrum.

 2. It will deliver 10X the speed of current LTE.

 3. It will cost far less.
 Spectrum is free and radios are shared.

 It may make economic sense.
 Gigabit Wireless in Oregon should be investigated.
 Maybe it’s viable.
 Maybe it’s not.
 The Citizens Band Radio Service Alliance and Mobile World Congress have the latest news.

-All the pieces will be in place by 2019.
+What would you do with a $2/month tracking tag or truly unlimited 100 Mbps wireless for $20/month?
 Plan on it.
-What would you do with a $2/month tracking tag or truly unlimited 100 Mbps wireless for $20/month?

 Don’t wait for Smart Cities.
 The revolution of fast, cheap broadband starts at home.
 It will not be televised.